 Major: Physics – Minor: Math and Chemistry

-Bio: Amy was a senior majoring in physics and minoring in mathematics and chemistry.
-From a young age, I was drawn to the stars, and by the time I was a teenager, I knew that I wanted to study astronomy.
+Bio: From a young age, I was drawn to the stars, and by the time I was a teenager, I knew that I wanted to study astronomy.
 Knowing how beautiful and mysterious the universe is, knowing that we are all made of stardust, knowing all humans are more closely related to each other than to any other creature in the universe, made me want to become a scientist so that I can share with others and make new discoveries.
 My research interests include massive stars, extrasolar planets, the structure of our universe, and educating future generations in science.
 Education is especially important to me as a first-generation, low-income college student; I was constantly aware of how fortunate I was to be able to study science and conduct research in my field, and I am profoundly grateful for the opportunities I had at Austin College.